Peithon (son of Agenor): Satrap of the Indus (325–316 BC)

 According to other sources, he was also at one point satrap of the Punjab.

 In 317 BC, another Peithon, the satrap of Media, tried to control the eastern rulers of the Empire.
 Macedonians troops from India were sent west to combat him, weakening the Greek positions in India.
 Peithon, son of Agenor, left India in 316 BC for Babylon (Diod.
 XIX, 56, 4).

-About that time, Chandragupta Maurya began reconquering the northwestern territories held by the Greeks.
+About that time, Chandragupta Maurya began conquering the northwestern territories held by the Greeks.

 Satrap of Babylon (315–312 BC)

 In 315 BC, Peithon, son of Agenor, was named satrap of Babylonia by Antigonus Monophthalmus, and participated on his side in his fight against Cassander and Ptolemy in 314 BC.
 Peithon was together with Nearchus, a former admiral of Alexander, assisting Demetrius, the son of Antigonus.
 At the Battle of Gaza in autumn 312 BC, the Egyptian side under Ptolemy won, and Peithon was killed in action.

 It is unknown what happened in India right after his departure, but ancient sources reported that the prefects of Greek territories were assassinated in the Indian uprisings led by Chandragupta Maurya: